SM City Fairview: SM Cinema renovation

 The main building formerly had 12 cinemas, renovated in 2010 and half of the cinema area was closed in 2018 and reopened on November 22, 2019.
 The former Cinemas 7 to 12 is now home to a Large Format Theater (Megascreen, under new Cinema 1), 5 digital cinemas (under new Cinemas 2 to 6), and 2 Director's Club cinemas with Dolby Atmos sound system (under new Cinemas 7 and 8).
-4 out of 6 cinemas (former Cinemas 2 to 5) in the other wing were closed for the continuation of the renovations, with the other two remain in temporary operations (Cinemas 9 and 10, which was former Cinemas 1 and 6) and they were closed on January 8, 2020, after the celebration of the 2019 Metro Manila Film Festival.
+The former Cinemas 2 to 5 in the other wing were closed for the continuation of the renovations, while the other two remain in temporary operations (Cinemas 9 and 10, which was formerly Cinemas 1 and 6) and they were closed on January 8, 2020, after the 2019 Metro Manila Film Festival.
 The former cinema wing will be renovated and planned as a retail space for MRT-7 connection.
 SM Game Park is one of the new tenants in this wing, relocating from the lower ground floor.

 Annex 1

 The Annex 1 of the mall is a two-story building that opened on May 24, 2004.
-This 27,540 m2 building has two levels of retail shops and restaurants.
+This 25,000 m2 building has two levels of retail shops and restaurants.

 It also features a 9,000 m2 SM Hypermarket located on the lower ground level, the Palm Strip, and more shops and services.
 The Event Center and Ace Builders Center were once located in Annex 1 before they were relocated to Annex 2.